 Understanding Feeling Responsible for Others

 Feeling responsible for others means taking on emotional responsibility for their happiness and well-being.
-While this trait can be positive, it can also lead to over-responsibility and neglecting your own needs.
+While caring about the feelings of others is a positive thing, it can become harmful when it leads to over-responsibility and neglecting your own needs.

 Signs of feeling responsible for others include worrying about their happiness, feeling guilty when you can’t help them, and neglecting your own needs and emotions.
 This can lead to stress, anxiety, depression, and even resentment towards those you care about.